ltrgoddard/thesis/temp.markdown

-events, monuments crafted out of a shared language, in such a way that the feeling expressed was cogently personal but also anonymous’—the problem for later poets is that the poetic language which they continue to use is no longer ‘shared’ in any real sense.[^112] Importantly, Prynne and Leavis not only provide common diagnoses of the disjunct between poetic language and the world in which it is written, but also provide remarkably similar assessments of the texture of this language—what it feels like to read.
-‘Nineteenth-century poetry,’ writes Leavis, ‘\[…\] was characteristically preoccupied with the creation of a dream-world.’[^113] Where Prynne describes meditative poetry as ‘narcotic’, Leavis notes that, in a piece of ‘late Victorian poetastry’ by Andrew Lang, ‘it is the music of the languid hours that predominates’.[^114] Leavis even identifies Tennyson as a paradigmatic example of the tendency:
+events, monuments crafted out of a shared language, in such a way that the feeling expressed was cogently personal but also anonymous’—the problem for later poets is that the poetic language which they continue to use is no longer ‘shared’ in any real sense.[^113] Importantly, Prynne and Leavis not only provide common diagnoses of the disjunction between poetic language and the world in which it is written, but also provide remarkably similar assessments of the texture of this language—what it feels like to read.
+‘Nineteenth-century poetry,’ writes Leavis, ‘\[…\] was characteristically preoccupied with the creation of a dream-world.’[^114] Where Prynne describes meditative poetry as ‘narcotic’, Leavis notes that, in a piece of ‘late Victorian poetastry’ by Andrew Lang, ‘it is the music of the languid hours that predominates’.[^115] Leavis even identifies Tennyson as a paradigmatic example of the tendency:

 > \singlespacing He might wrestle solemnly with the ‘problems of the